 How to Raise Optimistic and Confident Kids

 What does your child say to themselves when they look into the mirror?
-Do they praise themselves and feel confident or are they critical and questioning of themselves?
+Do they praise themselves and feel confident, or are they critical and questioning themselves?

 Confidence is how we feel about ourselves.

-Research has shown some key differences between individuals with low and high self-esteem.
+Research has shown key differences between individuals with low and high self-esteem.

-Individuals who are low on confidence will often focus on not making mistakes, be cautious, avoid challenges, and may be critical of themselves.
+Individuals who are low on confidence will often focus on not making mistakes, being cautious, avoiding challenges, and maybe being critical of themselves.

-In contrast, confident people have a growth mindset, i.e. being open to challenges and coping well with change.
+In contrast, confident people have a growth mind-set, like being open to challenges and coping well with change.

 Reinforcement of the efforts than just the output is essential.
-Expressing your praise in the form of a high-five, praise, clap or a reward can help the child feel valued and improve their self-worth.
+Expressing your appreciation in the form of a high-five, praise, applause, or a reward can help the child feel valued and improve their self-worth.

-Every child is unique and has some special abilities, skills and interests.
-Complete acceptance of who your child is vital for the development of their confidence.
+Every child is unique and has some special abilities, skills, and interests.
+Complete acceptance of your child is vital for the development of their confidence.

-When they feel accepted, they will be more comfortable in their own skin, feel like valued beings
+When they feel accepted, they will be more comfortable in their skin, feel like valued beings

-What happens around the child has a strong impact on their emotions and behaviour.
-The concept of observational learning highlights how children observe and imbibe a lot of things from people whom they value the most.
-Thus, be mindful of your own reactions during periods of stress.
+What happens around the child has an impact on their emotions and behaviour.
+They observe and imbibe from people they value the most hence, be mindful of your reactions during stress.

-Use more positive statements, be more accepting of new challenges.
-While you speak to your child, instead of saying “My work is so difficult, I can’t do it!” , you can try saying “My work is difficult and challenge, I am still trying to get it done”
+Use more positive statements and be more accepting of new challenges.
+While you speak to your child, instead of saying, “My work is so difficult, I can’t do it!”, you can try saying, “My work is challenging, but I will do it.

 4. Safe space – with you

-Creating an emotionally safe space with your child is essential to build a close bond where the child feels free to express, make mistakes, apologize, seek apology, and try again…
+Creating an emotionally safe space with your child is essential to build a close bond where the child feels free to express, make mistakes, apologize, seek an apology, and try again.

 How to do it?

 a.
-Not pick out differences, enjoy the uniqueness
+Not pick out differences but enjoy the uniqueness

 b.
 Monitor Tensions and stressors in family, as it affects children easily